aditisobti/restaurantReview-stage1/README.md

 Git clone https://github.com/aditisobti/[TBD].git.

-Go to the folder where the code is downloaded on your machine.
+Go to the folder where the code is downloaded on the terminal.

 Run the following command 'python -m http.server 8000'

-Go to Chrome or Edge browser and http://localhost:8000 url.
+Go to Chrome or Edge browser with the following URL http://localhost:8000.

 First try in full desktop and browse through the website.
 Checkout things related to accessibility for like Keyboard navigation and event handling.

-If using Chrome go to developer tools (F12).
+To validate responsive behavior in Chrome, go to developer tools (F12).
 You can use Ctrl + Shift + M to toggle between desktop and Responsive options.
 I recommend that you try with IPhone X or IPhone 5 or Galaxy S5 while on responsive state for the browser.

 To try offline mode.
-Disconnect your machine from n/w and try browsing the page.
+Disconnect your machine from the n/w and try browsing the page.
 You should still the content as expected but maps may not work.